 Your run technique is highly individual, although there are certain common techniques that can help you become a more efficient runner.
 However, my personal philosophy is that your time, money and energy is better spent running with a group where you can get feedback from your coach in a more fluid environment rather than focusing on small details.

 Training plans are part science, part art.
 An effective plan for a goal race is usually 16 - 24 weeks long, built in changing and specific 4 week cycles.
 I can help you with a training plan that works for your life based on sound training principles.

 A TRAINING CONSULTATION is an hourly one-on-one planning period and can be scheduled one-time only or more commonly, every 4 week cycle of training.
 The cost is $60/hour/minimum.

 A CUSTOM TRAINING PLAN is more formal; each 4 week training cycle is generated to you in an Excel spreadsheet and you have unlimited text and email support, discounts on training groups and a once monthly meeting or technique session.
 There is a 1 year commitment and the cost is $195/4 week cycle.

 CONTACT ME DIRECTLY TO SET UP AN APPOINTMENT FOR A CONSULTATION OR FOR MORE INFORMATION ABOUT INDIVIDUAL CUSTOM TRAINING PLANS

 Run Group starts May 4.
 Swim Groups will start when the APU pool re-opens.
 Renovations to the pool are expected to be complete in late May or early June.

 GET CLASS UPDATES ON A REGULAR BASIS!

 Contact me with your email address and I will add you to my Constant Contact list.
-If you are a GCI customer, be sure to whitelist me on the GCI server or my Constant Contact email will end up in your Mailguard.
+Be sure to safelist Constant Contact, , and .